 Being able to make a dozen solid new A-Teams happen on top issues while continuing work in our issue area (Internet freedom) would be a solid success.
 If that works, we think we’ll be able to go much farther.
 We think the limiting thing will be finding the right people, and the right structure.

 How many groups will you try to create?

-As many as we can, but we want to have some significant level of contact with each group in the first months/year at least so probably a dozen teams in the first 6 months.
+As many as we can, but we want to have some significant level of contact with each group in the first months/year at least so probably half a dozen teams in the first year.

 Are you funding teams outside the US?